popcornman209/DoordashOrderScraper/README.md

 ```

 ## running the program
-to run the program with a gui, run:
+to run the program with a gui, open the "runLinux" or "runMacOS" file or run:
 ```sh
 venv/bin/python main.py
 ```